intermine/im-tables-3/README.md

 ### Initial setup

-Once you've checked out this project, you'll need to download the css dependencies using [bower](https://bower.io/).
-You'll also need npm to run the unit tests.
-Once you have them both installed, run the following.
+If you want to run the unit tests, you'll need Node.js and npm.
+Once these have been installed, run the following.

 ```
-bower install
 npm install
 ```